therion23/sinhika/initfiles/README.md

 # initfiles

-All of these belong in /etc/init.d
+All of these belong in /etc/init.d if you use SysV init.